Experian Limited - Modern Slavery Statement

 The assessment questionnaire included a series of questions to ascertain the suppliers’ knowledge, approach and policies relating to modern slavery risks in their business.
 The process included a review of their modern slavery statements and supporting policies where available.
 We received a 100% response-rate to our FY23 assessment questionnaire.

-• 51 of the 98 suppliers stated that they have a Modern Slavery policy;
+• 51 of the 98 suppliers stated that they have a modern slavery policy;

 • 65 suppliers audit their own new suppliers (with modern slavery and human rights in scope);